prakhar0711/Learn-React-Js/03_customReact/Readme.md

-//we will create our own custom react
+we will create our own custom react

 create a html
 div.id=root